The Weasel and Aphrodite: Artistic versions

 La Fontaine's fable also received musical treatments which reinterpreted the basic story.
 Jacques Offenbach's one-act operetta La Chatte Metamorphosée en Femme (1858) verges on farce.
 A financially ruined reclusive bachelor is pursued by his female cousin.
 With the help of a Hindu fakir, she makes him believe that she is the reincarnation of the pet cat with which he is besotted.
 Its happy ending is reversed in Henri Sauguet's popular ballet La Chatte (1927).
 Here the goddess Aphrodite turns the woman back into a cat again after she leaves her lover to chase a mouse and he dies of disappointment.
 There had in fact been a much earlier ballet of La chatte metamorphosée en femme, with music by Alexandre Montfort and choreography by Jean Coralli.
 This was first performed in 1837 with the Austrian dancer Fanny Elssler in the lead role.
 Not only did the work inspire Offenbach to write his opera but it was also indirectly responsible for Frederick Ashton's late ballet of that name, created in 1985 for a gala in honour of Fanny Elssler in Vienna.
 Then in 1999 the French composer Isabelle Aboulker set La Fontaine's fable for piano and soprano as one of the four in her Femmes en fables.

 Sculpture of Jean de la Fontaine's "The Cat changed into a Woman" by Ferdinand Faivre.

 Interpretations in the Fine Arts include Millet's chalk and pastel drawing of the fable (c.
 1858) in which a black cat with shining eyes enters and looks toward a startled man who pokes his head through the bed curtains (see opposite).
 This was followed by an Art Nouveau marble sculpture exhibited in 1908 by Ferdinand Faivre in which the woman seems more to be contemplating and stroking the mouse than hunting it.
 Later the subject featured as Plate 25 in Marc Chagall's etchings of La Fontaine's fables in which a figure with the head of a cat but the well-developed body of a woman looks out from the picture while leaning on a small table.
-Four centuries earlier Wenceslas Hollar had also pictured the transformation scene half way through in his illustration for John Ogilby's The Fables of Aesop (1668).
+Four centuries earlier Wenceslas Hollar had also pictured the transformation scene halfway through in his illustration for John Ogilby's The Fables of Aesop (1668).

 Chagall's print, in its turn, inspired a poem by American poet Patricia Fargnoli.
 Published in her collection Small Songs of Pain (2003), it considers what the physical process of changing into a woman must have felt like.
 With its concentration on the woman's sexual characteristics, it takes us full circle to François Chauveau's copper engraving in the first edition of La Fontaine's Fables (1668), which suggests that the hunt for the mouse takes place immediately following the act of love.
-This underlines the character of Aphrodite's test of the woman and explains the love-goddess' judgement in turning her back to her original form.
+This underlines the character of Aphrodite's test of the woman and explains the love-goddess's judgement in turning her back to her original form.